mogita/monsts/README.md

 ## Setup Mastodon

-> The recommended way.
-You can deploy and upgrade a Mastodon instance by just running a Pipeline.

 Before start, please fork this repository, you can either set your repository public or private.
 The following steps all take place in your forked repository.

 ### For A Single Mastodon Instance